 Fighting between Khmer Republic forces and communist infiltrators intensified around the country's capital, Phnom Penh, on Thursday (April 26).

-Fighting between Khmer Republic forces and communist infiltrators intensified around the country's capital, Phnom Penh, on Thursday (April 26).
+Background: Fighting between Khmer Republic forces and communist infiltrators intensified around the country's capital, Phnom Penh, on Thursday (April 26).
 During the day, fighting took place between three and nine miles (5 and 15 kilometres) around Phnom Penh.
 Some of the fiercest action took place on the Bassac River, which runs south out of the capital.
 In several actions along the river, communist and Khmer troops exchanged fire from opposite banks and Government forces used artillery in an attempt to dislodge the communists.

 The previous night (Wednesday, April 25), communist troops implanted within three miles of the city's only airport, fired rockets on the area.
 Some of the rockets landed in a neighbouring residential suburb, causing severe damage and loss of life.
 Our production number 3967/73, also serviced form London on Thursday, shows aftermath scenes of the rocket attack.
 This production covers fighting on the Bassac River on Thursday.